 The Therapeutic Yoga Teacher Program is for those who want to teach Yoga as a healing art.
 You will learn to teach Yoga for a wide range of complementary settings including health care as well as Yoga classes for the general public.
 This program is open to anyone with a basic foundation in Yoga and is especially suitable for body-workers, health care professionals and all therapists.
 This program is registered with the Yoga Alliance as a basic 200-hour Teacher Training certification program (RYT-200).

 The Integrative Yoga Therapy Teacher Training program gives students in-depth skills to teach Yoga as a vehicle for total wellness.
 Along with offering Yoga classes with a focus on health and healing to the general public, IYT graduates teach Yoga-based wellness programs in a wide variety of complementary settings including hospitals, businesses, and complementary health care settings.
 IYT teachers also develop special focus programs, such as Yoga for back care, depression, seniors, stress management, and many other health conditions.
-The two-week intensive training is completed by taking a one-week module selected from a variety of week-long IYT specialization programs to complete the approved 200 hour Yoga teacher certification program by the Yoga Alliance.

 Main Focus Areas of the Teacher Training Program: